 - Machine Learning will be deployed all over Tiki to leverage both

-- Input the name for your ML Model.
+- Input the name for your Machine Learning model.

-- Input a description of your ML Model.
+- Input a description of your Machine Learning model.

-- select the tracker that will be the input source dataset. (see step 03)
+- Select the tracker that will be the input source dataset. (see Step 01)

-- select one or more relevant tracker fields that would be the dimensions fields.
+- Select one or more relevant tracker fields that would be the dimensions fields.
 Depending on the model.
-MLT works best with one field at the moment.
+More Like This (MLT) works best with one field at the moment.

 - Check model creation process - you can choose from basically all Transformers from rubix base and extras packages.